SoftServeInc/jira_data_process/README.md

 #### Fields choosing
 ![Alt text](/projectImages/fields.png?raw=true "Fields choosing")

+## Where you can find contribution guidelines?
+You can find all contribution guidelines in [CONTRIBUTING.md](https://github.com/SoftServeInc/jira_data_process/blob/master/CONTRIBUTING.md).

 ## How to start an application?

 run the following to start the application: